davidliang2008/design-patterns/README.md

 # Design Patterns
-Notes on design patterns with C# examples
+Notes taken from the book "Gang of Four" on design patterns, with C# examples added.